ProgramSKAN/Angular_Routing/README.md

 if we use secondary routes inluding primary like '/products(popup:messages)' then unlike router.navigateByUrl, router.navigate keeps the secondary routes.

 use navigateByUrl to ensure every existing route parameter & secondary route is removed.ex:we use it for logout route

+#### route parameters

+use '/products/:id/edit' for edit product page use '/products/0/edit' for Add product page, because edit component can be reused